 If you experience confirmation bias trying on a new pair of jeans, I’m thinking we can all live with the consequences.
 But consider the new products your company develops for customers—the lifeblood of its future existence.
 What if you’re preventing unprejudiced consideration here?
 What if your company is systematically distorting data on customer needs?

 This is precisely what your company is doing if it develops products the “old way.”
-Your organization has lots of company.
+Your organization is in good company.
 Most suppliers have a stage-and-gate process… which can bring a helpful level of discipline.
 Many of these processes start with an “idea generation” stage… perhaps accompanied by a light bulb picture.